Hennxdtr/HennHub-UI-Library/README.md

     end
 })

-Parameters:
+--[[

-Text: Label shown on the button
+Text = <string> - The label shown on the button.

-Callback: Function that runs when the button is clicked

----

-🎨 Features

-✅ Rounded UI design

-✅ Draggable and toggle-able window

-✅ Sidebar navigation for tabs

-✅ Organized and dynamic content area

-✅ Scrollable tabs for future extensions

----
+Callback = <function> - What the button does when clicked.
+]]

+Notes

+The UI includes a toggle button with Roblox icon to show/hide the main frame.

+All UI corners are rounded.

+Tabs are scrollable.

+Buttons stack vertically in each tab.

-👤 Author
+Author

 Created by: Not Henn

 GitHub: https://github.com/Hennxdtr/HennHub-UI

-Created: July 2025

----

-📄 License
+License

-Free to use and modify for personal or public scripts.
-Credit is appreciated ❤️
+Free to use, modify, and share.
+Please credit the original creator ❤️